Sir Henry Wilson, 1st Baronet: World commitments

 Wilson wanted to retain Egypt as part of the British Empire.
 After a nationalist rising in the spring of 1919 Milner was appointed to head an inquiry, and in summer 1920 he proposed that Egypt be granted autonomy.
-Wilson agreed with Churchill, who thought that granting Egypt sovereign independence (even if still as a British puppet state) would set a bad example for India and Ireland.
-In the end, despite the reservations of Allenby, High Commissioner in Cairo, who also thought (September 1920) that it would make "another Ireland" out of Egypt, the Allenby Declaration of February 1922 was based on the Milner proposals whilst reserving Britain's "special interest" in the country.
+Wilson agreed with Churchill, who thought that granting Egypt sovereign independence would set a bad example for India and Ireland.
+The Allenby Declaration of February 1922 was based on the Milner proposals whilst reserving Britain's "special interest" in the country.
 Wilson was concerned about the British garrison being restricted to the Suez Canal area and wrote that "the white flag is once more up over 10 Downing Street".